wix-incubator/wix-code-docs/wix-data-v2/wix-data-v2/Indexes/guides/indexes-1-intro.md

 ## Terminology

-- **Regular index:** An index that increases query speed for up to 3 fields.
+- **Regular index:** An index that increases query speed.
+Up to 3 fields can be selected for a regular index.
 - **Unique index:** An index that increases query speed and enforces unique values for 1 field.